Finiteness of complete intersection dimensions of RHom complexes and Ext modules: Finiteness of CI-Dimensions of Ext Modules

 \begin{theorem} Let $R$ have a dualizing complex $D$, and let $M$ be a non-zero $R$-module such that $\cdim_R\left(\bigoplus\limits_{i = \depth(M)}^{\dim(M)}K^i(M)\right)< \infty$.
 Then $\uCid_R(M)<\infty$ and $R$ is Cohen-Macaulay. \end{theorem} \begin{proof} Lemma~\ref{CI-homol}(1) implies that $\cdim_R(\RHom_R(M, D)) < \infty$, since the modules of deficiency are simply the homology modules of $\RHom_R(M, D)$.
 We then have that $\uCid_R(M) < \infty$ by \cite[Corollary 4.6]{CompleteIntersectionDimensionsandFoxbyClasses}.
 This implies that $R$ is Cohen-Macaulay by \cite[Theorem 2.7]{CharacterizingLocalRingsViaCompleteIntersectionHomologicalDimensions}. \end{proof}

 The following three results are inspired by the proofs of \cite[Theorem 3.3 and Theorem 3.15]{FinitenessOfHomologicalDimensionOfExtModules}.
 As our proof of the next lemma is fairly long, we have placed it in an appendix at the end of this paper. \begin{lemma} Let $R$ be a local ring with $t=\depth (R)$.
-Let $D$ be a normalized dualizing complex of $R$ and let be a complex of Gorenstein flat $R$-modules bounded above whose homologies are finitely generated.
+Let $D$ be a normalized dualizing complex of $R$ and let be a complex in $\Dlbf(R)$ of Gorenstein flat $R$-modules.
 Assume in addition that $C$ is a complex of finitely generated $R$-modules or that $R$ is Cohen-Macaulay.
 Suppose that there is an integer $r$ such that: \begin{enumerate} \item $\hdim_R (L_{\supseteq r})<\infty$. \item $\HH_i(L)$ has finite length for $i>r$. \item $\HH_i(L \otimes_R D)=0$ for all $i<t+r$. \end{enumerate} Then $\hid_R(L \otimes_R D)<\infty$. \end{lemma}